-Driverless cars, pervasive e-payments and Artificial Intelligence are amongst the prominent breakthroughs that mankind has seen in the recent years.
-In this installment of Periscope, we present a short summary on the key details of the Smart Nation Initiative and digitalisation efforts in Singapore, so that Eunoians become more informed about the technological changes that shape the world around us.
+Driverless cars, pervasive e-payments, and Artificial Intelligence are amongst the prominent breakthroughs that mankind has seen in recent years.
+In this installment of Periscope, we present a short summary of the key details of the Smart Nation Initiative and digitalisation efforts in Singapore, so that Eunoians become more informed about the technological changes that shape the world around us.
 Do use the Universal Concepts (UC) to guide you.

 Points of Contention